romainberger/shop/README.md

 ## Configuration

 You can use a configuration file to automate some values in the templates files created (modules and for the installation of PrestaShop).
-You can find or create this file in `~/.shop`.
+You can edit this file with the command

+    shop edit

+It will open the config file in your `$EDITOR`

 ## Compatibility